 About the Scholarship

-The Robert Porterfield Graduate Scholarship is awarded each year to a student pursuing a graduate degree in theatre.
+The Robert Porterfield Graduate Scholarship is awarded to a student pursuing a graduate degree in theatre.
 Robert Porterfield was the founder and longtime director of the Barter Theatre in Abingdon, VA.
 A charter member of SETC and a co-founder of its annual auditions, he continued to support the organization throughout his career.
 When the Endowment Fund was created, Bob became SETC’s first life member, and the Board later named its first scholarship in his honor.

-- Free SETC student membership
+- Free one-year SETC student membership

-- Free registration for the 2017 SETC Convention
+- Free registration for the 2020 SETC Convention

 - Photo and bio recognition on the SETC website

-- You must be planning to attend an accredited program of graduate studies in Theatre during the 2017-2018 academic year.
+- You must be planning to attend an accredited program of graduate studies in Theatre during the 2019-2020 academic year.

-- You must have graduated from, be currently attending, or have plans to attend an academic institution in one of the following 10 states: Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Virginia or West Virginia.
+- You must have graduated from, be currently attending, or have plans to attend an accredited academic institution in one of the following 10 states: Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, Virginia or West Virginia.

 Selection Process and Timeline:

-2016 Porterfield Scholar
+Joseph D’Ambrosi ~ 2016 Scholar